 - Entertainment : Now as you get used to this city and little bored after busy routines, you will look out for some entertainment options and here is the guide to latest weekly movies in city, list of cinema theatres, discos etc.There are enough shopping malls, fun of street shopping destinations like fashion street and bandra linking road and South Mumbai’s Colaba Causeway and knowing the exact bargain skills for same.

-- More : I cannot cover all things here, So request to simple refer this blog and explore categories of your choice to know more about Mumbai and keep the checklist updated by being in touch with me socially.
+- More : I will try covering all things happening in 2018 here, Still request to simple refer this blog and explore categories of your choice to know more about Mumbai and keep the checklist updated by being in touch with me socially.